Ireland-Scotland 2013 - Cobh

 our host the son's house

-On the walk into town, for a guided tour, we passed the Titanic museums.
+On the walk into town, for a guided tour, we passed the Titanic & Father Frank Brown museum.

-looks official back in town only a few more days untill the final hurling match
+back in town only a few more days untill the final hurling match center city

-note - the Currach is the a traditional Irish row boat, considered to be ocean-going.
-There's an old Irish legend about St. Brendan sailing and rowing west in a currach with 17 other monks, possibly all the way to Newfoundland & back, in the 600s.
-It took seven years & along the way they encountered talking birds and sea monsters.
+note 2 - A Currach is a traditional ocean-going row boat.
+The old Irish legend (or myth) about St. Brendan sailing and rowing west in a currach with 17 other monks, possibly all the way to Newfoundland, in the 400s, is fantastic.
+It took seven years & along the way they encountered birds speaking Gaelic and sea monsters.

-Cobh's importance is also related to the Irish Potato Famine, because (starting in the 1840s) as the Irish left in droves, they emigrated to the US or Canada either from Cobh, or Liverpool (possibly also from Bristol, England).
+Cobh's importance is also related to the Irish Potato Famine, because (starting in the 1840s) when the Irish left in droves, many emigrated to the US or Canada from Cobh.

 local history walking tour Adeen was a good guide

-After leaving Cobh (about 2 pm) we had a rainy 90 minute drive to Tramore, another small coastal town, where the story of tragic endings for sea-faring passengers continues.
+We left Cobh around 2 pm & had a rainy 90 minute drive to Tramore, another small SE coastal town, where the story of tragic endings for sea-faring passengers continues.

 go to day 6 & 7 - Tramore & Waterford